shughr/spacers/README.md

 _Suggested Help:_ Cartographer, Researcher

+> Maybe nitpicky, but I vote we rename this to Navigator.
+Should be suggested help for Helm.
 ######_Astronomer factors:_
 _Breadth (starts at 2):_ interplanetary, interstellar, intergalactic.

 _Information:_ area personally explored, from standard telescopy, from high powered telescopy, based on word of mouth.

 ####Cartographer
 For mapping on an overworld scale.
 See Torchbearer core rules.